bhanusaisuryatejadevops/Infilect-monitoring-dashboard/README.md

 Monitoring Dashboard Platform
 Overview
 The Monitoring Dashboard Platform is a lightweight application for visualizing real-time metrics.
 It consists of a Node.js backend exposing a /metrics endpoint and a React frontend displaying dynamic charts.
-The application is containerized using Docker, orchestrated with a k3s Kubernetes cluster on an AWS EC2 instance (publicip), and automated via a GitHub Actions CI/CD pipeline.
+The application is containerized using Docker, orchestrated with a k3s Kubernetes cluster on an AWS EC2 instance (34.235.116.29), and automated via a GitHub Actions CI/CD pipeline.
 System Architecture

-The system architecture, depicted in architecture.png (created using draw.io), includes:
+The system architecture, depicted in architecture.svg (created using draw.io), includes:

 GitHub Actions Pipeline: Triggers on pull requests and merges to main, executing tests, linting, Docker image builds, and k3s deployments.
-Docker Hub: Hosts images suryatejainfra/monitoring-backend:latest and suryatejainfra/monitoring-frontend:latest. k3s Cluster: Runs on EC2 (publicip) in the monitoring namespace, with:
+Docker Hub: Hosts images suryatejainfra/monitoring-backend:latest and suryatejainfra/monitoring-frontend:latest. k3s Cluster: Runs on EC2 (34.235.116.29) in the monitoring namespace, with:
 Backend Deployment: Node.js/Express pod serving /metrics on port 3001.
 Frontend Deployment: React/Chart.js pod polling the backend.
 Services: NodePort services exposing backend (31001) and frontend (31000).

-External Access: Backend at http://publicip:31001/metrics, frontend at http://publicip:31000.
+External Access: Backend at http://34.235.116.29:31001/metrics, frontend at http://34.235.116.29:31000.

 Tech Stack Choices